rollerworks/search-docs/introduction.rst

     a third-party (web) API that uses RollerworksSearch for processing.

     Some of the actual functionality is provided by extensions that you need to install in addition to the core library.
-Installing these extensions as simple, as can be.
 See the :doc:`installation <installing>` chapter for more details.

 Code Samples
 ------------